-The usage of papers was likely to be reduced in the culture owing to the inception of digital technology; the fondness for writing letters was replaced by digital texts and documents were substituted by PDFs.
+The usage of papers was likely to be reduced in the culture owing to the inception of digital technology; the fondness for writing letters replaced by digital texts and documents were substituted by PDFs.
 Until a few years back, papers did not find a mention in the culture for daily usage.
-However, all thanks to the younger generation and the recent times - as Pranav Gajjar also highlights how he has observed the shift in the age groups for papers - the inclination towards using papers has started coming back to the present scene.
+However, all thanks to the younger generation and the recent times - as Pranav Gajjar also highlights how he has observed the shift in the age groups for papers - that the inclination towards using papers has started coming back to the present scene.
 "Previously, people belonging to the age group of 60 and above would be more interested in knowing about this paper, but now, it is the young, starting 19 years of age who want to know more," Gajjar says adding that now, people are aware of what handmade paper is and what to expect from it contrary to 20 years ago when no one would appreciate it and consider nothing more than "Phool Patti wale paper".

 Paper and makers from the Mughal era